-- Require

-- X Recommend

-- - Neither require nor recommend
+Recommend Neither require nor recommend

-C5.
-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

 Units Required Units Recommended

-Total academic units 18
+Total academic units

 English 4

-Mathematics 4

-Science 3
+Mathematics 3 Science 2 Of these, units that must be lab 2 Foreign language 2 Social studies 2

-Of these, units that must be lab
+Of these, units that must be lab Mathematics 3

+lab Foreign language 2 Social studies 2 Science 2

+Foreign language 2 Social studies 2 Of these, units that must be

+Social studies 2 lab

-Foreign language 3
+Foreign language 2

-Social studies
+Social studies 2

-History 4
+History 2 History 2

-Academic electives
+Academic electives 4 Academic electives 4

-Computer Science
+Computer Science Computer Science

-Visual/Performing Arts
+Visual/Performing Arts Visual/Performing Arts

-Other (specify)
+Other (specify) Other (specify)

-Basis for Selection
+C6-C7: Basis for Selection